 The Unusual Screws Securing the Cabinet on the SCM Marchant I

-Once the screws were out, a further complication was found in the rather ingenious mechanism that linked the sliding keyboard cover to the flip-up display cover and power switch.
+Once the screws were out, a further complication was found in the rather ingenious mechanism that links the sliding keyboard cover to the flip-up display cover and power switch.
 Two somewhat complex metal castings, along with a strategically-placed spring, create the mechanism.
-It took some time to figure out how the mechanism fit together so that it could properly be re-assembled.
+It took some time to figure out how the mechanism fit together so that it could properly be re-assembled later.
 A number of photos were taken with the cabinet partly apart to capture the location of these parts, as well as a video taken to show how the parts moved as the keyboard cover was moved toward the dispay to cause the display cover to flip up and the power switch to be moved to the ON position.
-This documentation proved to be invaluable in putting things back together after repairs to the calculator were made.
+This documentation proved to be invaluable in putting it all back together after repairs to the calculator were made.